Gatecreeper: History

 Gatecreeper released a self-titled four-song EP in 2014.
 In 2015, they released a split with the band Take Over and Destroy.
 In 2015, Gatecreeper played the first show at the Rebel Lounge—former site of the Mason Jar—with The Atlas Moth and Take Over and Destroy.

 In 2016, the band was featured on a split with Homewrecker, Outer Heaven, and Scorched.
 In 2016, Gatecreeper released a split with the band Young and in the Way.
 That year, Gatecreeper released their debut full-length album on Relapse Records, titled Sonoran Depravation.

 In August 2019, Gatecreeper announced their new album Deserted, which was released on October 4, 2019 on Relapse Records.
 Loudwire named it one of the 50 best metal albums of 2019.

 In January 2021, they released the An Unexpected Reality EP.
 The record was ranked number fourteen on Revolvers list of the "25 Best Albums of 2021".

 In May 2024, they released their third full-length album, Dark Superstition.

 On November 25, 2024, it was announced that Gatecreeper would support Swedish melodic death metal band Arch Enemy's European Blood Dynasty 2025 Tour, with special guests Eluveitie and Amorphis.

+The band performed at the Sonic Temple music festival in Columbus, Ohio in May 2025.